Slad3/JoobyHelloWorldTemplate/README.md

-Quick Jooby start up guide
+# Jooby Project Template

+A basic template and starter guide to making your own simple backend server in Java.

-All Official documentation can be found here: https://jooby.io/
+All Official documentation can be found at https://jooby.io/

-- Make sure when starting the project for the first time that you do a maven install
-- Most maven stuff can be found on the Maven tab toward the right
-- If you are unsure of what to do for maven, just hit all the refresh buttons a bunch of times, that's what I do
+## Installation

+This project requires Maven.
+Which can be installed for your machine at https://maven.apache.org/download.cgi

+Then run a quick install by running:

+`mvn install`

+Running the project will automatically